General Information

 Is EBOO the same as blood filtration?

-No, EBOO combines blood filtration with ozone and oxygenation, offering a broader detox effect.
+No, EBOO combines blood diffusion with ozone and oxygenation, offering a broader detox effect.

 Will I lose any blood during EBOO?